In the second of my 10 Retro Gadgets of the Week, I talk about arguably one of the most important inventions of the 20th century!

-Enjoy listening and don’t forget to Like, Share, Subscribe and I will see you next time!
+Don’t forget to listen to the podcast above!
+Like, Share and Subscribe and I will see you next week for the Retro Gadget No.3

 It only seems like yesterday when I was talking about the World Wide Web turning 25 years old and now before we know it, it’s now 30 years since the first HTML web page was authored and published by Sir Tim Berners-Lee.